NexSqaud/kumir2/README.md

 5. Boost 1.54.0 development files.
 Required Boost files are bundled into this repository, but you can use your distribution provided package by deleting `src/3rdparty/boost-1.54.0`
-6. LLVM development files version at least 3.4 are optional to build native code generation feauture
+6. LLVM development files version [3.5, 3.7, 3.8, 11.0] are optional to build native code
+generation feauture
 7. Python development files at least 3.2 in case of building branch `python`